-In rare cases, symptoms may be severe enough to require surgery.
+In rare cases, symptoms are severe enough to warrant surgery.

-Side effects are rare, but they may include fluid in the brain, infection of the surgical scar, tingling, and bleeding in the brain.
-Stroke is also a very rare risk.
+The side effects of surgery are rare, but they may include fluid in the brain, infection of the surgical scar, tingling on one side of the body, and bleeding in the brain.
+Stroke is also a complication, although it is very rare.

-Thalamotomy involves making a small hole in the thalamus.
-This is considered as effective as deep brain stimulation in reducing tremors, but deep brain stimulation has fewer side effects.
+Another surgical treatment option is a thalamotomy.
+This procedure involves making a small hole in the thalamus.
+According to research, thalamotomy is as effective as deep brain stimulation in reducing tremors, but deep brain stimulation has a lower risk of complications.

-Physical therapy can help some patients to control their tremors and improve their muscle control and coordination.
+Physical therapy can help some people control their tremors and improve their muscle control and coordination.

-An occupational therapist may suggest some adaptations to make daily activities easier, such as using heavier cups and utensils, using thick pens and pencils, and using wrist weights.
+An occupational therapist should be able to suggest some adaptations to make daily activities more manageable, such as using heavy cups and utensils, thick pens and pencils, and wrist weights.